jenwei/data-science-work/challenges/c03-stang-assignment.md

   geom_boxplot(aes(y = E, x = thick, group = thick)) +
   geom_hline(yintercept = 10125, color = "blue", linetype = "dashed") +
   coord_flip() +
-  labs(title = "Elastic Modulus by Thickness", x = "thickness (in)", y = "Elastic Modulus (E)")
+  labs(title = "Modulus of Elasticity by Thickness", x = "thickness (in)", y = "Modulus of Elasticity (E)")
 ```

 ![](c03-stang-assignment_files/figure-gfm/q3-task-plot-1A-1.png)<!-- -->

 **Observations**:

-  - Overall, there is an inverse relationship between thickness and E
+  - Overall, there is an inverse relationship between thickness and
-    though the relationship is not linear across the thicknesses tested
+    Young’s modulus (E) though the relationship is not linear across the
+    thicknesses tested
       - When `thick = 0.064`, the median E is greater than that of
         `thick = 0.032`
       - `0.081` has the lowest E while E \> 10,125 for all other